johnpeart/johnpeart.github.io/_posts/2023-10-31-making-webmentions-look-more-conversational.md

   </figcaption>
 </figure>

 Now my social web interactions show up like a massive group chat.
 Replies and mentions of my posts show up in speech bubbles.
-Likes and reposts – and now also bookmarks – are no longer just counter up, but show up in the flow of the of other Webmentions.
+Likes and reposts – and now also bookmarks – are no longer just counted up, but show up in the flow of the of other Webmentions.

 I think this makes each post feel a bit more conversational.
 A bit more *alive*.